SyncholisticMG/gh/hub.md

-spiritual joy through this biological imperative is the essence of our essence, being one with it as part of us,...as a programmable DNA instruments of awareness, as part of our choice based system of belief, interwoven with the fabric of time space reality.
+spiritual joy through this biological imperative is the essence of our essence, being one with it as part of us,...as a programmable DNA instruments of awareness, as part of our choice based system of belief, interwoven with the fabric of time-space reality.

 &gt;&gt;&gt;